chrisxfire/chrisxfire.github.io/content/notes/code/_net/fundamentals/attributes/index.md

 # Overview
 `Object` –> `Attribute`
-Attributes associate metadata with code.
+- Attributes associate metadata with code.
 Once associated, attributes can be queried at runtime using reflection.
-Attributes from the .NET library trigger certain behaviors in the compiler.
+- Attributes from the .NET library trigger certain behaviors in the compiler.
-User-defined attributes only act as metadata.
+- User-defined attributes only act as metadata.

 ## Targets
 Attributes are generally declared above the code they are associated to.
 Attributes can be called with a target using this form:
 `[target : attribute1, attribute2, …]`
-Targets:
+Attributes can target:
-- assembly (place under the using directives)
+- assembly (place under the `using` directives)
-- module   (place under the using directives)
+- module   (place under the `using` directives)
 - field
 - event
 - method